 With Global Ballooning Australia, you can experience the thrill of hot air balloon flight for yourself.
 Behold the breathtaking vista of rolling hills and verdant escarpments that stretches out before you for what seems like an eternity.
 When you take to the skies at first light, you can see kangaroos grazing on tender shoots in the morning grasses from a bird's eye view.

 Healesville Music Festival:

-This Music Festival spans over three days every year with amazing live music performances happening on four big stages.
-The Healesville fest is a celebration of life and joy in the Yarra Valley community.
+The Music Festival lasts for three days each year, and features numerous world-class live performances on four main stages.
+The Healesville festival is an annual celebration of the good things that life has to offer in the Yarra Valley area.

-There is delicious food on the table, indigenous wine from the valley, and live music performances aplenty with numbers featuring from mix blues, rock, soul, roots, folk and dance, and feel-good pop.
+Scrumptious food, local wine from the valley, and live music performances abound, with a repertoire that spans the blues, rock, soul, roots, folk, dance, and feel-good pop genres.

 Things to do in the Yarra Valley

 Keep These Gardening and Landscaping Tips in Mind When Working in the Alowyn Gardens:

 A hundred metres of wisteria and roses cover the ground in Alowyn's garden.
 The purpose of this site is to provide visitors with a learning environment in which they can gain practical experience in designing and constructing attractive garden landscapes.
 The Alowyn Gardens are comprised of several distinct areas, including the Parterre Garden, Dry Garden, Edible Garden, Forest Garden, and Display Garden.
 The southernmost part of the Alowyn Gardens is home to the Perennial Border Garden.

 Aquarena Aquatic and Leisure Centre has many fitness-enhancing activities you can try.